1. Introduction

 Specific Risk

-1. Click to create a specific risk: A pop-up appears and allows to associate a threat and vulnerability pair with the current asset.
+1. Click to create a specific risk: A pop-up appears and allows you to associate a threat and vulnerability pair with the current asset.

 Threat and vulnerability must exist beforehand.

-4.3.4.
+4.4.4.
 Contextual menu of asset

 Contextual Menu of Asset